ABaker86/AB86_Portfolio/Readme.md

 CPP
 ===
-The cpp file contains small sample applications developed in C/C++.
+The cpp directory contains small sample applications developed in C/C++.

 NoCream
 =======
-The NoCream folder contains applications developed in Java.
+The NoCream folder contains sample and project applications developed in Java.